 Among the proven de-stressors is having a pet.
 Yes, they can also be a pain in the neck.
 But if you work from home and need a minute to calm down, they’re a good reason to take a quick break, either in the form of a walk or even just some cuddle time.
 Petting an animal is actually a great way to get your body to calm down and regain some perspective.
 Plus, your pet will love you for it!

-If you’re a home-based desk jockey, the fact that you’re not moving around much of the day is a real problem and is certainly not helping your stress levels, let alone your overall health.
+If you’re a home-based desk jockey, or have a work from home sales job, the fact that you’re not moving around much of the day is a real problem and is certainly not helping your stress levels, let alone your overall health.
 Even doing some simple stretches at your desk or on the floor in your office will get your blood moving and distract your mind enough that you can refocus your energy better when you get back to the business at hand.

 While these tips may sound silly and even obvious, how many of you who work from home are taking even a moment to take care of yourself when you need it most during the work day?
 Just as I thought…something for us all to think about.